Bringing and Defending Claims of Unfair Dismissal and Wrongful Dismissal in the Employment Tribunal

 No Win, No Fee Agreements for Employees

 We may be able to offer you a “no win, no fee agreement”, which we call a Conditional Fee Agreement or a Damages Based Agreement.
 We will need to assess your claim to see whether it is appropriate for us to offer you a no win, no fee agreement.
-This assessment will be charged on the basis of our Employment Solicitor’s hourly rate of £195 plus VAT.
+This assessment will be charged on the basis of our Employment Lawyer’s hourly rate of £195 plus VAT.
 We ask that you provide us with all relevant information and documentation to assist us in this assessment.
 Once we have fully assessed all of your documents and all of the evidence relating to your claim, we will inform you of whether we can offer you a no win, no fee agreement.
 This usually takes up to 10 working days from our receiving your full instructions and documents.

 Key factors in our assessment of whether we will be able to offer you a no win, no fee agreement include (but are not limited to):-